ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Forged NXDOMAIN Answer

 The DNS response is forged to provide an NXDOMAIN answer, causing the DNS lookup to fail.
 This approach is incompatible with DNSSEC when the client performs validation, as the forged response will fail DNSSEC checks.
 However, in deployments where the client relies on the DNS server to perform DNSSEC validation, a filtering DNS server can forge an NXDOMAIN response for a valid domain, and the client will trust it.
 This undermines the integrity guarantees of DNSSEC, as the client has no way to distinguish between a genuine and a forged response.
-Further, the end user may not understand why a domain cannot be reached and may repeatedly attempt access without success.
-Frustrated, the end user may resort to using insecure methods to reach the domain, potentially compromising both security and privacy.
+Further, as with forged responses, the end user is given no reason for the failure and may circumvent the filtering entirely, forfeiting any protection it provided.

 ## Extended Error Codes (EDEs)